 Kirill said before he was elected Tuesday that the Russian Orthodox Church should work with other Christian faiths to support "those partners who are ready to oppose, together with us, the marginalization of religion, to speak out for believers' rights and to build one's life according to one's own principles, to defend the underlying meaning of morality in the life of an individual and society."

 Alexy, 79, died December 5 after 18 years at the head of the church.
-He is credited with reviving the denomination after years of communist rule.
+He is credited with reviving the denomination after decades of communist rule.

 Russian President Dmitry Medvedev and Prime Minister Vladimir Putin both attended his funeral, along with thousands of others who packed the church.